scitran/client/Client-methods-(Matlab).md

 ### search

 ### get
+Files.

 ### put
+Files, analyses, ...

+### update
+Database values (e.g., subject code, sex ...)

 ### runFunction
+Download toolboxes and run a function from a remote site

 ### read
+Data read and returned in a variable

 ### browser
+Bring up a browser to a location

 ## TOOLBOXES class methods
 The main @toolboxes methods are install and clone.
 In addition there are ().

 ### install
+Read a toolbox.json file and get a zip archive, put it on path

 ### clone
+Clone a a git repository and add it to your path.  cloneDepth allowed.

 ## BIDS class methods
+Upload a bids data archive
+Download into a bids format

 Under development